 Advertisement

-“That was with breakfast, every morning,” he says now, aged 20 and ready to share all the latest Robert Irwin news.
+“That was with breakfast, every morning,” he says.
 “I remember studying it and watching everything he did.
 Mum made sure he was in the living room.
 Dad was part of everything.”

-Steve Irwin looms large in our conversation today at Australia Zoo as we catch up with his youngest child, Robert Irwin.
+Steve Irwin looms large in my conversation today at Australia Zoo with his youngest child, Robert Irwin.

-With Steve’s image still proudly displayed around the grounds, the zoo itself remains a living shrine to the man who took the word “crikey” worldwide while blazing a trail as a documentarian and wildlife conservationist.
+Steve’s image is still proudly displayed around the grounds.
+Making the zoo a living shrine to the man who took the word “crikey” worldwide.
+He also blazed a trail as a documentarian and wildlife conservationist.

 Cover of The Australian Women's Weekly October 2006 with the Irwin family